National Register Listings in Rutland County, Vermont

 Rutland County Timeline

-This timeline provides a condensed summary of the historical journey of Rutland County, Vermont.
+This timeline provides a concise overview of the key events in the history of Rutland County, Vermont.

 - 1761 - Rutland County is chartered and established as a county in the state of Vermont